The QE2’s Final Season

 QE2 arrived in Dubai on November 26th at the end of her ultimate voyage.
 She approached The World Islands at approximately 3pm and was joined by a flotilla of small yachts and larger private boats.
 From there she was escorted by HMS Lancaster into Port Rashid.
 During her arrival she was saluted by an Emirates Airbus A380 low-level fly past.

-Due to the 2008/2009 Global Economic Crisis, plans for QE2’s refurbishment and conversion were thrown into uncertainty.
-The ship lingered at Port Rashid for months, with little information offered as to the future of the former Cunard flagship’s future.
+Due to the 2008/2009 Global Economic Crisis, plans for QE2’s refurbishment and conversion were thrown into uncertainty and the ship subsequently remained idle at Port Rashid for years.

-This report was followed in July 2009 by news that QE2 will in fact remain in Istithmar ownership, but sail to South Africa to become part of a Istithmar sponsored marina development in Cape Town.
+In July 2009 word spread that while QE2 will remain in Dubai ownership, she would sail to South Africa to become part of a Dubai sponsored marina development in Cape Town.
 To facilitate this, QE2 was moved to the Dubai Dry Dock and given an extensive external overhaul.
 She was, at this time, registered under the flag of Vanuatu with Port Vila being her new home port (replacing Southampton).

-However sadly the Cape Town move was called off and as of 2016 QE2 remains tied up alongside at Port Rashid, facing an uncertain future.
+However sadly the Cape Town move was called off and QE2 remained tied up alongside at Port Rashid, facing an uncertain future.
+In the years following she was relocated several times, including a long stint in the Dubai dry docks, but today is tied up alongside the old Cruise Terminal in the inner harbour.